Dutch cuisine: Birth and death

 The birth of a child is an occasion for serving beschuit met muisjes (Dutch rusk covered with sugared aniseed).
-The aniseeds are blue when the child is a boy and pink if it is a girl.
-It is common to serve them to all visitors of mother and child and bring them to announcing birth at e.g. workplace.
-Traditionally, Dutch funerals are sober, and food provided is a simple piece of cake with a cup of coffee or tea.
+Originally pink, for a number of decades, the aniseeds are blue when the child is a boy and pink if it is a girl.
+Orange "muisjes" have been marketed for the birth of a royal since the birth of Beatrix in 1938.
+It is common to offer to all visitors of mother and child, and to bring them when announcing childbirth to peer (e.g.at the workplace).
+Traditionally, Dutch funerals are sober.
+Most commonly a slice of butter cake with a cup of coffee or tea is served after the service.